National Women's History Alliance: Purpose

-The NWHA promotes women's history because, By walking history’s pathways, we learn to step forward with confidence.
+According to the NWHA, they promote women's history because "By walking history’s pathways, we learn to step forward with confidence.
 The legacy of how others shaped society sparks our own longings to contribute.
 Everyone needs role models — footsteps enough like our own to inspire us.
 History must tell the whole story.
 For girls, knowing women’s achievements expands their sense of what is possible.
-For all of us, knowledge of women’s strengths and contributions builds respect and nourishes self esteem — crucial to all children and adults now, and in the years to come.
+For all of us, knowledge of women’s strengths and contributions builds respect and nourishes self esteem — crucial to all children and adults now, and in the years to come."

-The enduring goal of the NWHA is to “make history” accurate by continuing to recognize and celebrate women’s authentic contributions through current and future projects.
+The goal of the NWHA is to “make history accurate" by continuing to recognize and celebrate women’s authentic contributions through current and future projects.'